mortzdk/localStorage/README.md

 * CookieStorage

-To provide the instanceof feature in both the minified and original version, the classes need the window object:
+To provide the instanceof feature in both the minified and original version, the classes probably need the window object:

 <pre>
 window.localStorage instanceof window.Storage